vanroy86/rx-player/doc/api/loadVideo_options.md

   - ``fromLastPosition`` (``Number``): relative position from the maximum possible one, in seconds.
 Should be a negative number:
-      - for live contents, it is the difference between the starting position and the live edge (as defined by the manifest)
+      - for dynamic (e.g. live) contents, it is the difference between the starting position and the currently last possible position, as defined by the manifest.
-      - for non-live contents, it is the difference between the starting position and the end position of the content.
+      - for VoD contents, it is the difference between the starting position and the end position of the content.

-  - ``percentage`` (``Number``): percentage of the wanted position. ``0`` being the minimum position possible (0 for static content, buffer depth for live contents) and ``100`` being the maximum position possible (``duration`` for static content, live edge for live contents).
+  - ``percentage`` (``Number``): percentage of the wanted position. ``0`` being the minimum position possible (0 for static content, buffer depth for live contents) and ``100`` being the maximum position possible (``duration`` for VoD content, last currently possible position for dynamic contents).

 Note: Only one of those properties will be considered, in the same order of